Imaginary Audience – Understanding This Psychological Concept

 Social media can be a potent tool for fostering imaginary audience syndrome; therefore, taking a break from social media can be useful.
 Reducing consumption time, decreasing the frequency of checking the like and comment sections, and unfollowing can significantly help with self-imposed surveillance.

 Consider going to a professional if the imaginary audience is impacting your well-being.
-Here, at Hillside Horizon, we focus on helping people with self-consciousness and social anxiety through therapeutic techniques, ensuring their concerns are validated.
+Here, at Hillside Horizon for Teens, we focus on helping people with self-consciousness and social anxiety through therapeutic techniques, ensuring their concerns are validated.

 FAQ